eycjur/resume/en/index.md

 - Participated in AtCoder, a competitive programming contest, and has knowledge of algorithms. (rating: green)
 - Participated in ISUCON, a web service performance tuning contest, and has knowledge about performance tuning.
 (ISUCON14 134th place/out of 784 teams)
+- Participated in CTF (Capture The Flag) contests, showing an interest in security.
 - Interested in native app development and has developed apps using React Native.
 - Experience in game development using Unity.
 - Interested in IoT, with experience developing using Raspberry Pi.